 If you simply want 50,000 words strung together that you can throw up onto Amazon.com then by all means don’t spend more than a few thousand bucks.
 You won’t see a return on your money, but you will have your name on a book.
 For some, that’s all their looking for.

-- They do not live and breathe your country and society.
+- They have not lived and breathed your country and society.

-- The idioms and cultural nuances will be hard for them.
+- Your natural idioms and cultural nuances will be hard for them.

-- The writing quality might not be what you expect.
+- The writing quality might not be poor.

-When you’re shopping around, you might find a ghostwriter in the U.S. who doesn’t know his or her worth.
+Now, you can get lucky.
+While shopping around, you might find a ghostwriter in the U.S. who doesn’t know his or her worth.
 It can happen and they charge too little because they are desperate to work in this industry.
-Although they can sometimes write well, their business sense is a bit off, which can be reflected in your working relationship.
+Although they can sometimes write well, their business sense is off, which can be reflected in your working relationship.
 There is usually quite a bit of baggage that comes with the deal as well.

 Since you know they can’t make a living on the wages they’re earning from your project, they may not devote the hours needed each week to your project.
 It will take them 200 to 400 hours to complete your book, so make sure they will put in the necessary time on your project before signing with them.

-Ghostwriters should charge somewhere between $15,000 to $60,000 to write a full length book (200 to 300 pages).
+Ghostwriters should charge somewhere between $20,000 to $60,000 to write a full length book (200 to 300 pages).
 The Canadian Writer’s Union has a minimum fee set at $25,000, so if someone bids $2,000, your “Spidey” sense should kick in.
-Cheap ghostwriters are usually not a good plan and can end up costing you more in the long run.
+Hiring a cheap ghostwriter is usually not a good plan and can end up costing you more in the long run.

 Additional articles you might find helpful: